FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 the begin and end commands is effected by the environment.
 The part of the file before the \begin{document} command is called the preamble, and is used to "configure" the LaTeX typesetter and change various parameters for typesetting.
+In our current example, the preamble is empty.
+We will add preamble content in the later part of the tutorial.
 This is processed by a TeX processor that generates an output file.
 Now, we begin to look into each line in the example in more detail.

 The first line reads